Uruguay v Brazil (1950 FIFA World Cup): Anticipated celebration

 The specialised press and the general public were so confident of victory, based on Brazil's almost indomitable form, that they had already started declaring Brazil the new world champions for days prior to the match.
 Newspapers such as the Gazeta Esportiva in São Paulo and O Mundo in Rio de Janeiro proclaimed victory the day before the game.
 Brazil had won their last two matches (Spain and Sweden) with a very successful attack-minded style of play.
-Uruguay, however, had encountered difficulties, managing only a draw against Spain and a narrow victory over Sweden.
+Uruguay, however, had encountered difficulties, managing only a draw against Spain and narrow victory over Sweden.
 The comparison of those results seemed to show that the Brazilians were set to defeat Uruguay as easily as they had defeated Spain and Sweden.

 Moreover, in the Copa América, also held in Brazil the previous year, the hosts had won by scoring 46 goals in just eight matches.
 Ecuador was beaten 9–1, Bolivia 10–1, and runners-up Paraguay were defeated with a margin of 7–0.
 Further, Brazil beat Uruguay 5–1.

-Twenty-two gold medals were made with each player's name imprinted on them and the mayor of Rio, Ângelo Mendes de Moraes, delivered a speech on the day of the game with the words: "You, players, who in less than a few hours will be hailed as champions by millions of compatriots!
+The mayor of Rio, Ângelo Mendes de Moraes, delivered a speech on the day of the game with the words: "You, players, who in less than a few hours will be hailed as champions by millions of compatriots!
 You, who have no rivals in the entire hemisphere!
 You, who will overcome any other competitor!
 You, who I already salute as victors!"
 A victory song, "Brasil Os Vencedores" ("Brazil the Victors"), was composed and practised, ready to be played after the final.